Land Rover has introduced a new ‘Ultimate edition’ of its fastest and most powerful model on sale: the Land Rover Range Rover Sport SVR.

-Shown for the first time at Salon Privé, the new arrival features a raft of personalisation options developed by the firm's Special Vehicle Operations division as a means of distancing it from the standard car.
+Shown for the first time at Salon Privé, the new Land Rover features a raft of personalisation options developed by the firm's Special Vehicle Operations division as a means of distancing it from the standard car.

 The Range Rover Sport SVR Ultimate features a number of new styling details, including new lettering on the bonnet and boot, new carbonfibre bonnet vents, 22in alloy wheels and brake brake calipers.

 Buyers can choose from a range of exclusive colour combinations developed by the SV Bespoke team, including three new paint colours that feature solid glass flakes mixed in.
 All models gain a black contrasting roof, mirror caps, front grille and other details.